 October 11, 2017

-Ka-Voka Jackson, a former iUTAH undergraduate student, has been in the news recently for her research on invasive grass in Glen Canyon.
+Ka-Voka Jackson, a former iUTAH traineeship participant, has been in the news recently for her research on invasive grass in Glen Canyon.
 Jackson is leading a team of researchers in a project to learn how best to eradicate invasive ravenna grass from Lake Powell's side canyons and replant with native species.
 She is a University of Nevada, Las Vegas graduate student in ecology and evolutionary biology, and member of the Hualapai tribe.
 Here is what reporter Paige Blankenbuehler had to say about Jackson in an a High Country News article dated Sept.
 6, 2017:

 “With the Southwest’s climate on a trajectory for prolonged drought and weather extremes, Jackson navigates the deep backcountry near Glen Canyon, around the Arizona-Utah border.
 Here, back home, she is working to eradicate prolific and climate-change-resistant invasives and restore native vegetation….